olle/spring-query-response-amqp/ui/README.md

 The Query/Response UI is intended to be a rather _thick client_ or _Single Page Application (SPA)_.
 It is built with the [Vue] framework.
 It is easy to start in development mode, using the `make dev` target.
-The Vue application is available at http://localhost:3000.
+The Vue application is then available at http://localhost:3000.

 [vue]: https://vuejs.org